PrioritySoftware/PrioritySoftware.github.io/_restapi/index.md

 <a name="Introduction"></a>

-# Priority OData API Usage Examples
+# Priority REST API Usage Examples

 ## Introduction

-The Priority OData API is based on the Open Data Protocol (OData), a data access protocol built on HTTP and REST.
-This documentation provides basic examples of the various requests and responses you can make using the Priority OData API.
-For a more detailed understanding of OData, please refer to ['OData Documentation'](http://www.odata.org/documentation/odata-version-4-0/).
+The Priority REST API is based on the Open Data Protocol (OData), a data access protocol built on HTTP and REST.
+This documentation provides basic examples of the various requests and responses you can make using the Priority REST API.
+For a more detailed understanding of OData, please refer to [OData Documentation](http://www.odata.org/documentation/odata-version-4-0/).

 <a name="Service Root URL"></a>
 ### Service Root URL